 The area provides a fun large-party atmosphere and is an inexpensive way to attend the event but not the best views of the race.
 The Infield Club provide access to a VIP lounge area that features cocktail service, half-price menu items, large screen TV’s and monitors at each table along with private betting window and executive bathrooms.

 Comprised of sections 121-128 (Grandstand Terrance), 221-228 (Grandstand Mezzanine), and 322-325 (3rd Floor Grandstand) and are divided into three levels.
 The Grandstand Terrance level is closest to the track.
 The better seats in these sections are closer to the finish line and are the lower number sections (119, 221, 322).

 The Clubhouse Levels

-Comprised of sections 110-119 (1st Floor Clubhouse) 212, 218, 220 (2nd Floor Clubhouse) and 312-321 (3rd Floor Clubhouse).
+Comprised of sections 110-117, 120 (1st Floor Clubhouse) 212, 218, 220 (2nd Floor Clubhouse) and 312-321 (3rd Floor Clubhouse).
 The Kentucky Derby Clubhouse level tickets are a great place to sit close to the finish line.
-The 1st Floor Clubhouse tickets get you closest to the track and the action but the 3rd Floor Clubhouse Level tickets provide the best view of the action, is covered and provided box seats.
+1st Floor Clubhouse tickets get you seats that are so close enough to the track to feel the ground as the horses run by.
+Tickets to section 120 grant you access to the 3rd Floor Clubhouse.
+3rd Floor Clubhouse Level tickets provide great views of the entire track and are among the best seats at Churchill Downs.
+Some 3rd floor clubhouse seats are fully covered, including rows D and higher.
+Rows A-B are not covered, while row C is partially covered.
 The sections closest to the finish line are 116,117,118, 218, 316, 317 and 318.
-The best seats for the Kentucky Derby here are in section 316, without a doubt.
+Our pick for the best seats at the Kentucky Derby here are in section 316.